docker-hy/docker-hy.github.io/pages/contributing.md

 **Pull request specific: avoid making changes to multiple areas at once.**

-- If theres something that we won't merge it's easier for you to edit/remove.
+- If there's something that we won't merge it's easier for you to edit/remove.
 - We cannot add new exercises during the course even if you find something that should / could be added.
 You can add an issue with enough information or a pending PR with just the new exercise.